liferay/liferay-docs/develop/tutorials/articles/resources-importer/importing-resources-with-liferay-plugins.markdown

 folders to support the templates and/or structures you're adding.

 We've provided a ZIP file of the folders, templates, and structures for the example `sample-templates-importer-portlet` plugin.
-If your interested in examining the example, please take the following steps:
+To obtain this example content, please take the following steps:

 1. Download the file [sample-templates-importer-contents.zip](https://www.liferay.com/documents/14/21661387/sample-templates-importer-contents.zip/49f8ff21-ed1f-4154-95c5-fd410c418703).